 The Derveni papyrus, an ancient Greek papyrus roll from the era of Philip II of Macedon’s reign—probably from the years between 340 and 320 B.C.—is considered Europe’s oldest legible manuscript still in existence today.

-Its name derives from the site where it was discovered some six miles north of Thessaloniki, where is is currently being preserved in the Archaeological Museum.
+Its name derives from the site where it was discovered some six miles north of Thessaloniki.
+It is currently being preserved in the Archaeological Museum there.

 The papyrus was discovered in 1962 among the remnants of a funeral pyre in one of the tombs in the area, which has also yielded extremely rich artifacts, primarily items of metalware.